xmos/lib_xua/doc/rst/sw_spdif.rst

    D-Type Jitter Reduction

 The S/PDIF signal is output at a rate dictated by the external master clock.
 The master clock must be 1x 2x or 4x the BMC bit rate (that is 128x 256x or 512x audio sample rate, respectively).
 For example, the minimum master clock frequency for 192kHz is therefore 24.576MHz.

 This resamples the master clock to its clock domain (oscillator), which introduces jitter of 2.5-5 ns on the S/PDIF signal.
-A typical jitter-reduction scheme is an external D-type flip-flop clocked from the master clock (as shown in the preceding diagram).
+A typical jitter-reduction scheme is an external D-type flip-flop clocked from the master clock (as shown in :ref:`spdif_clocking_jitter_reduction`).

 Usage
 -----

-The interface to the S/PDIF transmitter core is via a normal channel with streaming built-ins (``outuint``, ``inuint``).
+The interface to the S/PDIF transmitter core is via a normal channel with streaming builtins (``outuint``, ``inuint``).
 Data format should be 24-bit left-aligned in a 32-bit word: ``0x12345600``

 The following protocol is used on the channel:

 .. list-table:: S/PDIF Component Protocol

   * - ``outct``
     -  New sample rate command
   * - ``outuint``
     - Sample frequency (Hz)
   * - ``outuint``
     - Master clock frequency (Hz)
   * - ``outuint``
     - Left sample
   * - ``outuint``
     - Right sample
   * - ``outuint``
     - Left sample
   * - ``outuint``
     - Right sample
   * - ``...``
     -